 Safety: As green as it gets

-Ever concerned about the health of my family (which also includes two pets), I’m already a fan of other non-toxic, cruelty-free home cleaners.
+Ever concerned about the health of my family (which also includes two pets), I’m already a fan of other gentle, cruelty-free home cleaners.

 Blueland’s formulas are made from naturally-derived ingredients and do not have any volatile organic compounds (VOCs).
 That means they’re hypoallergenic, safe for kids and pets, and you won’t have to air out your room after spraying it down.

 I liked that you can read the full list of ingredients and whether or not they are synthetic.
 This can be helpful for those with severe sensitivities to certain fragrances or ingredients.
 The company even shares its material safety data sheets, so I appreciate that they’re willing to be transparent about its ingredients.

 The company avoids ingredients on the Environmental Working Group’s restricted list, which is another reason why these products score an A+ in my book.
 All of their formulas have received the highest ratings by environmental agency Cradle to Cradle and cruelty-free certification group Leaping Bunny.

 Bottle Design: You won’t mind leaving them on the counter

 I never thought I’d consider a spray bottle aesthetically pleasing, but that’s exactly what you get with Blueland’s sleek-looking BPA-free acrylic containers.
 The bottles also don’t leach into the cleaners over time, and the acrylic is shatterproof.
 The bottles also have a stylish design that I wouldn’t mind my guests seeing if I happened to leave them out.